speveril/cozy/readme.md

     - Menus need some polish
         - Menu should have .menu and .active; selection container should have .selections, and it should just get added by setupSelections
         - Need to provide a better way for menus to return a value to a previous menu -- promises?
+    - Allow to lose a battle without a game over
+    - Be able to get the outcome of a battle so that code may respond to it differently -- victory vs. flee vs. defeat
 - Documentation
     - Better docs on core functions
     - Higher level intro, etc